datagrok-ai/public/help/develop/extending-and-customizing.md

 With using our [JavaScript API](js-api.md), you can create your own:

-* [functions](../overview/functions/function.md), which may be written in any [scripting language we support] (compute/scripting.md), and later be reused in various contexts, including other functions, or called directly from Datagrok UI or the [console](../overview/navigation.md#console)
+* [functions](../overview/functions/function.md), which may be written in any [scripting language we support](../compute/scripting.md), and later be reused in various contexts, including other functions, or called directly from Datagrok UI or the [console](../overview/navigation.md#console)
 * [visualizations](../visualize/viewers.md) — to visualize data in new ways, in addition to our 30+ core viewers
 * [file viewers](how-to/custom-file-viewers.md) — to support new data formats in addition to many